githubEdit

 Checkpoint

-The cedana dump subcommand supports a --stream <n> flag, where n is the number of parallel streams to use.
+The cedana dump subcommand supports a --streams <n> flag, where n is the number of parallel streams to use.
 For example:

 This will directly stream the checkpoint to a directory, using 4 parallel streams.
 You will notice that the checkpoint directory contains 4 separate image files: